Society of Saint Margaret: SSM (Colombo, Sri Lanka)

-St Margaret's Convent, Polwatte, Colombo, is a semi-autonomous house of the Order.
+St Margaret's Convent, Polwatte, Colombo, is a semi-autonomous house of the order.
 Technically still attached to the Uckfield sisters as a daughter priory, it is in the process of gaining independence.
 Sister Chandrani SSM is the local Sister Superior in Sri Lanka.

-In 1887, three sisters from St Margaret's Convent in East Grinstead came to Ceylon on missionary work.
-After a short stay at Green Path, they established their convent in Polwatte, Kollupitiya.
+In 1887, three sisters from St Margaret's Convent in East Grinstead went to Ceylon on missionary work.
+After a short while, they established their convent in Polwatte, Kollupitiya.
 For many years they ran Bishop's College, Colombo.

 The Sisters run a retreat house, a children's home (mainly for those orphaned in the civil strife), a hostel for young women, a home for elderly people, and are involved in parish work and church embroidery.

 There is a dependent priory (and children's home) at: